AndraxDev/speakgpt-on-wsa/README.md

 > [!WARNING]
 >
+> This version of SpeakGPT extension is now deprecated and it is no longer maintained.
+Information provided below is for informational purposes only.
+Please cheak [SpeakGPT Web](https://github.com/AndraxDev/speak-gpt-web) to learn about new SpeakGPT for Chrome extension.

+> [!WARNING]
+>
 > All code in this repository is experiment.
 Currently SpeakGPT for Windows is deprecated and will be removed starting from release 4.3.
 Windows version has been replaced with SpeakGPT Web.
 Learn more info at: https://assistant.teslasoft.org

 This repo will allow you to run SpeakGPT on your Windows Computer + Access SpeakGPT directly from Google Chrome